edgexfoundry/edgex-compose/README.md

 - **docker-compose-no-secty-with-ui.yml**
   Contains just the services needed to run in non-secure configuration with the EdgeX UI.
-Includes the Device Virtual & Device REST device services.
+Includes the Device Virtual, Device REST & App Sample services.
   **Make Commands**

   - Use `make run no-secty ui` and `make down` to start and stop the services using this compose file.
   - Use `make pull no-secty ui <service(s)>` to pull all or some images for the services in this compose file.

 - **docker-compose-no-secty-with-ui-arm64.yml**
   Contains just the services needed to run in non-secure configuration with the EdgeX UI on `ARM64` system .
-Includes the Device Virtual & Device REST device services.
+Includes the Device Virtual, Device REST & App Sample services.

   **Make Commands**